socheatsok78/cloud-images/rhel/README.md

 - Blueprints for the images you want to create

 Please follow this [guide](./rhel_image_builder.md) to create your own RHEL Cloud Images using the Image Builder tool.

+## Using RHEL Cloud Images

+Before using RHEL Cloud Images, you need to modify the OVA file to enable `cloud-init` configuration.
+Please follow this [guide](./rhel_ova.md) to modify the OVA file.

+> [!NOTE]
+> The default user for RHEL Cloud Image is `cloud-user`.
+>
+> The default user's password will be randomly generated if not provided via the `user-data` file.